 So while the trial court is required to consider all relevant statutory factors when determining support above the cap, it is not required to make specific findings as would be required for a deviation.
 Boettcher.5In re: Marriage of Boettcher, 2019 CO 81, ¶ 18 (Cleaned Up).

-In short, if you and your ex combined make more than $30K/mo, you will pay at least the maximum support amount from the Guidelines, and the trial court has discretion to order even more, without making any special findings.
+In short, if you and your ex combined are high income earners who make more than $30K/mo, you will pay at least the maximum support amount from the Guidelines, and the trial court has discretion to order even more, without making any special findings.

 Maintenance for High Income Earners